Bo-Lennart/bobatea/README.md

 * That restricted content only is displayed to the correct users when authenticated.
 * Tested CRUD features on the staff page and that these work and update the data base.
 * Testing that all alerts trigger when intended to notify the user
-* All links have been tested that they work booth on smal screen devices and desktop sized screens
+* All links have been tested that they work both on smal screen devices and desktop sized screens